Roads and Streets

 Tips for driving on gravel roads

-Charters Towers Regional Council has a large network of gravel roads that vary in condition.
-Even if you have driven on a road hundreds of times, road conditions can change quickly.
+Charters Towers Regional Council has a large network of gravel roads that vary in condition and even if you have driven on a road hundreds of times, road conditions can change quickly.
+Not all gravel roads are the same and dependant on the weather and other variables may be different every time you travel the road.
+It is therefore very important you drive to the prevailing road conditions and slow down.